ioces/tiddlywiki/README.md

 # Containerised TiddlyWiki

-This is a simple, flexible Docker image for hosting a TiddlyWiki using Node.js.
+This is a simple, flexible Docker image for hosting a [TiddlyWiki](https://tiddlywiki.com/) using Node.js.
 It leaves much of how things should be run up to the end user.

 ## Usage

-To initialise a new wiki using a local folder (`~/my_wiki`) as a volume for configuration and all Tiddlers:
+To initialise a new wiki using a local folder (`~/my_wiki`) as a volume for configuration and all tiddlers:

 ```bash
 $ docker run -v ~/my_wiki:/wiki ioces/tiddlywiki /wiki --init server